packagist/private-packagist-docs/docs/conductor/getting-started.md

 ![Conductor Pull Request](https://packagist.com/img/features/auto-updates/merged-PR-for-a-security-updated.png)

 Once you reviewed the changes and merged the PR, Conductor will schedule the next task.
 If you close the PR, the task will be paused and Conductor will schedule the next task.
 This is the same effect as using the "Pause" button in the UI.
-Conductor won't attempt to update the dependency to this exact version, but will schedule updates with newer versions.
+Conductor won't attempt to update the dependency to this exact version again but will schedule updates with newer versions.

-If you want to, schedule any other task of the list by clicking on its name and using the button "Schedule now to create a PR".
+If you want to schedule any other task in the list, click on its name and use the button "Schedule now to create a PR".

 Tasks fixing security issues have a higher priority.
-They will be moved to the top of the list and scheduled right away.
+They will be moved to the top of the list and scheduled right away even if there already is a PR for another task open.

 ## Verify your CI setup